BLF GT (giga thrower) review, made by Lumintop

 Default UI: ramping

-This UI has a smooth ramping between 0% and 80%, while still be able to switch to the 100% Turbo mode.
+This UI has smooth ramping between 0% and 80%, while still be able to switch to the 100% Turbo mode with a double click as mentioned below:

 - Turn on: single-click, last mode memory (last use level of output)